Failure10/1v1.lol-unblocked-HTML/README.md

+# Post Release Date Note
+1v1.lol servers have permanently shut down.
+No further updates will be made, and online mode is turned off.
+Goodbye 1v1.lol♡♡♡

 # 1v1.lol-unblocked-HTML
 This project is an HTML file for old 1v1.lol.
 Download the raw file and click on index.html to use it.
 # New version?